Thursday, November 21, 2024

 Braising is a slow cooking method that involves searing beef in a hot pan, then simmering it in a flavorful liquid over low heat.
 This method breaks down the tough fibers of the beef, resulting in a tender and succulent dish.
 The long cooking time allows the flavors of the liquid to penetrate the meat, adding depth and richness.

-See also The Ultimate Omaha Cooking Chart for Perfectly Cooked Meals
+See also Ultimate Sugar Cooking Chart

 2.2.2 Slow Cooking